ait-crypto/MUPOL-MPC/README.md

 ## Credits

-This project was partially funded by the Austrian Research Promotiion Agency (FFG) with the "Digitale Technolgien" funding frame under grant agreement no. 902669 (MUPOL).
+This project was partially funded by the Austrian Research Promotiion Agency (FFG) with the "Digitale Technologien" funding frame under grant agreement no. 902669 (MUPOL).

 Authors: Gabriele Spini and Stephan Krenn, AIT.